minylund/wellbiz/README.md

 ## Installation

 To deploy the React Native app you need [Expo XDE](https://expo.io) installed and iOS Simulator with iPad as device or a physical iPad with [Expo](https://expo.io) app installed.
+Run the following commands:

 ```sh
 $ git clone https://github.com/minylund/wellbiz.git
 $ cd wellbiz
 $ npm install
 ```
-After this you should run Expo XDE, open wellbiz project and run it on simulator by pressing **Device** or on your device by pressing **Share** and using the QR code to open the app.
+After this you should run Expo XDE, login with your Expo account, open wellbiz project and run it on simulator by pressing **Device** or on your device by pressing **Share** and using the QR code to open the app.

 Login credentials: